Registering a Trademark in Brazil: What Every International Business Should Know

 1. The Brazilian Trademark System: Key Principles

-Brazil adopts a first-to-file system, meaning that the exclusive rights to a trademark are granted to the first entity to file an application — not necessarily to the first one to use it in commerce.
-There are few exceptions at the Brazilian law and well-known trademarks have special protection as Brazil is part of Paris Convention.
+Brazil adopts a first-to-file system, meaning that exclusive rights to a trademark are, as a rule, granted to the first entity to file an application — not necessarily to the first one to use it in commerce.
+There are limited exceptions under Brazilian law: a good-faith prior user who has used an identical or similar mark for at least six months before the filing date may claim a right of precedence, and well-known marks receive special protection, as Brazil is a party to the Paris Convention.
+In practice, however, relying on these exceptions is more complex and less predictable than securing priority through an early filing.

 2. How Foreign Companies Can Register Trademarks in Brazil

-Foreign companies may file directly through a local representative or legal counsel in Brazil.
-This route is often recommended for companies that want closer control and direct communication with the INPI.
-Also is usually recommended for those that do not want the Brazilian application connected to other applications.
+A foreign company may file directly through a local representative or legal counsel in Brazil.
+This route is often chosen by companies that want closer control and direct communication with INPI, and by those that prefer to keep the Brazilian application independent of other international filings.
+It also allows the strategy for each class and mark to be tailored to the Brazilian market specifically.

 b) Filing through the Madrid Protocol

-Since 2019, Brazil has been a member of the Madrid Protocol, allowing companies to extend an existing international trademark registration to Brazil.
-This can be a convenient solution for multinational groups that already manage global portfolios through the World Intellectual Property Organization (WIPO).
+Since 2019, Brazil has been a member of the Madrid Protocol, allowing companies to extend an existing international trademark registration to Brazil through the World Intellectual Property Organization (WIPO).
+This can be a practical solution for multinational groups already managing global portfolios centrally.

 3. Common Challenges and Risks

-Despite an evolving legal framework, companies still face some common hurdles when registering trademarks in Brazil:
+Despite an evolving legal framework, foreign companies still encounter recurring hurdles when registering trademarks in Brazil:

-Similarity conflicts: The INPI may reject applications that resemble existing marks in sound, appearance, or meaning.
+Similarity conflicts: INPI may reject applications that resemble existing marks in sound, appearance, or meaning.
+A clearance search before filing helps identify these risks in advance.

-Language and procedural barriers: All official documents must be in Portuguese, and procedural nuances often require local interpretation.
+Language and procedural barriers: All official documents must be in Portuguese, and procedural nuances frequently require local interpretation.

 4. Building a Strong Trademark Strategy in Brazil

-Monitor the INPI Gazette (RPI) for possible conflicts or similar applications.
+• Monitoring the INPI Gazette (RPI) for potential conflicts or similar applications.

 5. How Our Firm Supports Foreign Companies

-Trademark registration through the INPI or via the Madrid Protocol.
+• Trademark registration before INPI or via the Madrid Protocol, acting as the appointed local representative.

-Representation in oppositions, nullity actions, and enforcement cases.
+• Representation in oppositions, nullity actions, and enforcement matters.

 6. Conclusion

-If you have any questions about how these rules apply to your business, our team will be pleased to provide tailored legal guidance.
+If you have questions about how these rules apply to your business, our team will be glad to provide tailored guidance.

-Contact us to learn how we can protect your brand in Brazil.
+Contact us to learn more about protecting your brand in Brazil.